poseidon/matchbox/Documentation/getting-started-docker.md

     git clone https://github.com/coreos/coreos-baremetal.git
     cd coreos-baremetal

-Create 5 VM nodes which have known hardware attributes.
+Create four VM nodes which have known hardware attributes.
 The nodes will be attached to the `docker0` bridge where your containers run.

     sudo ./scripts/libvirt create-docker